**PixelCNC v1.69b - User Guide**

 ### GPU: Image Convolution ###

 PixelCNC makes extensive use of image processing algorithms for canvas editing and when generating and simulating CNC operations.
-This option toggles whether image processing operations should leverage the system's available graphics processor or the CPU.
-Modern computers, generally those built after 2010, will have a faster GPU than CPU for image processing tasks.
-If a computer has slower than average graphics processing capability and a high number of CPU cores it is possible that disabling this option will improve PixelCNC's overall performance.
+This option toggles whether image processing operations should leverage the system's available graphics processor or the CPU instead.
+Modern computers, generally those built after 2012, will have a faster GPU than CPU for image processing tasks.
+If a computer has slower-than-average graphics processing capability, and/or a high number of CPU cores, it is possible that disabling this option will improve PixelCNC's overall performance.
 In most cases it is best to keep this option enabled.

 PixelCNC defaults to utilizing the GPU for image processing operations but will automatically disable this option and fallback to utilizing the CPU if it is detected to be faster.
-If this option is disabled by default it is because PixelCNC has determined that the system's CPU is more performant than the graphics hardware that is made available to it.
+If this option is disabled by default it is because PixelCNC has determined that the system's CPU is more performant than the graphics hardware that is made available to it, for expensive computations.
+Laptops with both integrated graphics and a dedicated GPU may require users to tell Windows to use the dedicated GPU for PixelCNC as this is a common issue with these laptops when running programs that use available graphics hardware, and default to only allowing programs to use the underpowered integrated graphics unless the user specifies otherwise.

 ### Log: Debug Info ###